 - Comprehensive backup

 - Structured feedback from colleagues

 - Improve your work effectiveness

 What is 360 degree feedback?

-360 degree feedback, sometimes simply called 360 feedback, is an appraisal system that gathers feedback on an individual from a number of sources who know him / her.
+What is 360 degree feedback?
+Sometimes simply called 360 feedback, it is an appraisal system that gathers feedback on an individual from a number of sources who know him / her.
 Typically these might be colleagues, direct reports and customers.
 It is normally used as a learning and development aid and its main benefit is that it gives individuals better information about their skills, performance, and working relationships than more traditional appraisal arrangements based on line managers’ assessment alone.

 The individual seeking feedback (the appraisee) typically completes a self perception questionnaire, and then asks around 6 – 10 others (the respondents) to give feedback using an identical questionnaire.

 The respondents are often arranged into groups depending on the relationship they have with the appraisee; for example senior, peer, junior, client.
 This gives the appraisee an all round (hence 360 degree) view of his /her performance.
 It works particularly well in flexible organisations where the appraisee may be part of several teams or work autonomously and the line manager may not have full visibility of the contribution he / she makes.

 The first documented use of 360 feedback is from the German military who began gathering feedback from multiple sources in order to evaluate officers’ performance during World War II.

 One of the first uses of the technique in a commercial setting occurred in the 1950s at Esso Research and Engineering Company.
 It was famously used by Jack Welch in the 1980s during the streamlining of General Electric.